 Note: I had previously thought that North Point Community Church was a Southern Baptist Convention church but a commenter says it is not.
 Thanks for the correction commenter.

-11 replies on “Who is Andy Stanley?”
+11 responses to “Who is Andy Stanley?”

 North Point isn’t a Southern Baptist Church.
 It’s non-denominational.